 - Virtual Reality Cart - In January 2018, the school added a cart of 30 VR headsets.
 Classes use these to watch immersive VR videos and go on virtual field trips using Google Expeditions.
 Students visit far away places, learn about historic events, see science come to life, and even learn more about possible careers by looking into the day in the life of an occupation.

 - Interactive Boards - Classrooms are equipped with ViewSonic boards, SmartBoards, or other high definition displays.
 The interactive touch screens and displays enhance student engagement and learning.

 - 3D Printers - Students have access to 3D printers to create custom parts and encourage knowledge of STEM (science, technology, engineering, and math).

 - Programming - Students write and execute code to program their computer to perform tasks.
-Older grades use the CodeHS programming suite.
+Basic programming start in Kindergarten and 1st grade.

 - Document Cameras - Classrooms utilize document cameras to project science experiments, review written assignments, and look at things that may otherwise be too small for everyone to see at once.

 - Network Infrastructure - In 2017, the school network was upgraded with access points in every classroom to ensure students have high speed access to the internet.

 - Maker Space - The school's new Dream Den opened at the start of the 2018-2019 school year.
 This versatile space is reconfigured for various STEM activities.
 Students can build 3D parts, film and produce videos, put programming into practice, and much more using dedicated areas to brainstorm concepts and put ideas into practice.